European Union Emissions Trading System: Price volatility

 The price of emissions permits tripled in the first six months of Phase I, collapsed by half in a one week in 2006 and declined to zero over the next twelve months.
 Such movements and the implied volatility raised questions about the viability of the Phase I system to provide stable incentives to emitters.

 In future phases, measures such as banking of allowances, auctioning, and price floors were considered to mitigate volatility.
-However, it's important to note that considerable volatility is expected of this type of market, and the volatility seen is quite in line with that of energy commodities generally.
+However, considerable volatility is expected of this type of market, and the volatility seen is quite in line with that of energy commodities generally.
 Nonetheless, producers and consumers in those markets respond rationally and effectively to price signals.

 Newbery (2009) commented that Phase I of the EU ETS was not delivering the stable carbon price necessary for long-term, low-carbon investment decisions.
 He suggested that efforts should be made to stabilize carbon prices, e.g., by having a price ceiling and a price floor.
 This led to the reforms outlined above in Phases II and III.